 NSCLCs start in lung tissue.
 It is comprised of three specific diseases: adenocarcinomas, squamous cell carcinomas, and large cell carcinomas.
 SCLCs are a rarer form, originating in the bronchi.

 They are similar in symptoms, diagnosis, treatment, and risk factors.
 SCLCs tend to be more aggressive than NSCLCs.
 When cancer is more “aggressive”, it means that the growth of the cancer cells is more rapid.
-Rapid progression of cancer means that tumors grow faster and it spreads to other parts of the body more quickly, meaning the time window for “effective” treatment is smaller and the prognosis is poorer than non-aggressive cancers.
+Rapid progression of cancer means that tumors grow faster and spread to other parts of the body more quickly, meaning the time window for “effective” treatment is smaller and the prognosis is poorer than non-aggressive cancers.

 Getting a Diagnosis